akshell/docs/ref/ak/url.rst

 .. exception:: ResolveError

-   Failed to find a controller of a resource with the given path.
+   Failed to find a handler of a resource with the given path.
 Subclass of :exc:`NotFoundError`.
 Thrown by the :func:`resolve` function.